wardle/hermes/README.md

 There are a range of endpoints.

 I have a very small, low-powered server (<$3/mo) available for demonstration purposes.
+It is not intended for production use.

 Here are some examples: